mwood77/winderoo/docs/printing-recommendations.md

     * For example, the `mounting-dowel`'s outter lip will need to be filed down so the `mounting-dowel-collar` can easily slip over it.

 ## Recommended Printing Orientation by Model

-> Total Printing Time is 24 hours per winder
+- Total time spent printing is 24 hours per winding unit

 | Model Name | Quantity To Print | Printing Time Per Unit | Printing Orientation |
 | :------------: | :------------: | :----------------------------------: | :--------:|